hoadm-net/ViPERSQL/README.md

 ## 🤝 Contributing

 1. Fork the repository
-2. Create a feature branch3ement your changes
+2. Create a feature branch
+3. Implement your changes
 4. Add tests for new strategies
 5. Update documentation
 6. Submit a pull request